zaynahxc/pxt-microbit/docs/device.md

 ## Temperature

-Temperatrue is measured on the @boardname@ by detecting how hot its physical CPU material is.
+Temperature is measured on the @boardname@ by detecting how hot its physical CPU material is.
 Since it operates nearly as cool as the air around it, the temperature it measures for itself is a good approximation for the ambient temperature (the temperature near and around it).

 See how the @boardname@ can detect hot or cold in this temperature sensing video: